genebean/jekyll-beanbag/_drafts/editing-posts-on-ios.markdown

 ##  It takes two...

 No single app seems to exist that meets my needs.
 The solution?
 Use two apps, one editor and one git client, that each integrate with Apple’s Files app.
-Doing this results in a workflow that looks like this:
+Doing this results in a workflow that is very similar to working on my laptop:

 1. Clone a repository to your phone or tablet
 2. Open or create a document in the repository